godzone-logo godzone-logo2

 If you’re injured during your visit to New Zealand, ACC may be able to help with the cost of treatment and support you need while you’re here.
 However, it is important to be aware that you cannot sue for personal injury – ACC replaces that right.
 ACC only covers treatment and rehabilitation costs while you are in New Zealand; it is not a replacement for travel insurance and does not cover illness, disrupted travel plans or emergency travel to get you back home.
 It is a prerequisite of entry that all overseas competitors have suitable personal insurance cover which, amongst other things, mitigates repatriation costs.

-The event organisers also have a public liability insurance policy.
+The event organisers have a public liability insurance policy.